 Benefits and Risks of Feeding Air-Dried Bones to Dogs

-Because this post was inspired by Real Dog Box, I have to talk about the benefits and risks of feeding air dried bones to dogs.
+Because this post was inspired by Real Dog Box, I have to talk about the benefits and risks of feeding air-dried bones to dogs.

-Benefits of Air-Dried (and Freeze-Dried) Bones
+Benefits of Air-Dried Bones

-Risks of Air-Dried (and Freeze-Dried) Bones
+Risks of Air-Dried Bones

 If I'm nervous about a chew, I don't give it to my dog.
 And if a chew isn't a good fit for any of my dogs, then I ask that it be removed from future boxes.
-But this rarely happens because, with four dogs, there is always something for each dog.
+But this rarely happens because, with multiple dogs, there is always something for each dog.

 Are Air-Dried Bones Safe for Dogs?

-• Understand that there is a real risk when adding bones, any type, to a dog's diet.
+• Understand that there is a risk when adding bones, any type, to a dog's diet.
 Once I accepted this risk, I became more cautious about what we gave each dog.

 Read More About Raw Feeding